Improving Code Understanding in Large Language Models through Concept-Aware Consistency Learning: Experiment Evaluation

+Inputs are excluded only when the original output and all corresponding variant outputs are invalid, since such failures primarily indicate general model capacity rather than concept understanding.
+A higher CCScore indicates stronger robustness to concept-level variations. \end{compactitem}

-\textbf{Environment.} All experiments are conducted on a single NVIDIA L40 GPU with 46GB of memory.
-The implementation is based on PyTorch and the HuggingFace Transformers library.
+\textbf{Environment.} All experiments are conducted on a single NVIDIA L40 GPU with 46GB of memory using PyTorch and the HuggingFace Transformers library.

-\textbf{Hyperparameters.} For RQ1, we use gpt-4o as the base LLM with temperature set to 1 and all other decoding parameters set to default.
-The generation pipeline allows up to \(n = 5\) attempts per sample to obtain valid counterfactuals.
-For RQ2, we fine-tune models using AdamW with a learning rate of \(5 \times 10^{-6}\), sequence length 2048, batch size 16, and a concept-sensitive loss weighted by \(\lambda = 0.1\), trained for 5 epochs.
-During inference, we use top-p = 0.95, max\_new\_tokens = 512, and temperature = 0.2 for Pass@1 and 0.6 for Pass@5~\cite{chen2021evaluating,nijkamp2022conversational}.
+\textbf{Hyperparameters.} For automated concept-oriented perturbation, we use GPT-5 with temperature 1, generating up to 5 attempts per sample for valid outputs.
+For concept-aware fine-tuning, we optimize models using AdamW with a learning rate of $5 \times 10^{-6}$, sequence length of 2048, batch size of 16, and a concept-sensitive loss with \(\lambda = 0.1\) over 5 epochs.
+During evaluation, we use top-p = 0.95 and max\_tokens = 512, with temperature set to 0.2 for Pass@1 and CCScore (averaged over 10 runs) and 0.6 for Pass@5, following prior work~\cite{chen2021evaluating,nijkamp2022conversational}.

+\textbf{Baselines.} Since there is currently no fine-tuning method explicitly designed to enhance \emph{programming concept understanding}, we adopt standard supervised fine-tuning (\textit{std-SFT}) and several representative code augmentation–based fine-tuning approaches as baselines.
+Specifically, we include: (1) a diversity-oriented code transformation baseline \textit{SA-AFT}~\cite{chen2023evaluating} that applies syntax- and structure-level transformations to increase data diversity; (2) a counterfactual instruction-tuning baseline \textit{CTF-Code}~\cite{luo2025success}, which augments instructions via fine-grained counterfactual variations in problem descriptions; and (3) a robustness-oriented adversarial fine-tuning baseline \textit{CodeFort}~\cite{zhang2024codefort}, which incorporates semantic-preserving adversarial perturbations with robust training objectives.